-Many pictures posted on my blog are retained in the book, but the pictures in the print edition are black-and-white, in order to keep costs down.
-Pictures in the Kindle edition are in color, however.
+The pictures in the print edition are black-and-white, in order to keep costs down.
+Pictures in the Kindle edition are in color.

-The Third Edition of the book can be ordered here: Print.
-Kindle
+The Fourth Edition (Publication date June 28, 2017; 382 pages) of the book can be ordered at these links:

 Streamline Moderne and Jimmy McGill

 February 9, 2017 (Updated several times - the last time on June 7, 2017)

 Introduction and Overview

 Apart from their main story lines, the creative teams of "Breaking Bad" and "Better Call Saul" use their sets, plus the architecture of the City of Albuquerque, to tell a cautionary tale about the excesses and corruptions of modern life, as refracted through the history of the City of Chicago.
 They tell this tale, in part, by recapitulating the history of how glass windows introduced sunlight into the recesses of large, modern buildings in the 19th and 20th Centuries, and reciprocally, how large, modern buildings became beacons and lanterns in the night.

 Many glass-window innovations were first introduced in greenhouses, ships, and auxiliary structures associated with modernity and transportation.
 The City of Chicago had an out-sized role in rendering private worlds less private and turning inner life into a theatrical performance, with all the attendant temptations, successes, and dangers.